superjeffreyc/core/README.md

 - npm install -g c9
 - You also need to go to Settings->User Settings->Terminal and check Use Cloud9 as the Default Editor
 - c9 [filename]

+# Troubleshooting
+- Make sure your PATH system environment variable is set properly
+- Make sure you have all the requirements installed